Our trained volunteers provide one-to-one support to children who have fallen behind in maths.

 We will give you a set of ‘props’ including dice, counters, cards, snakes and ladders, and various printed sheets with number lines and number squares, etc. Your training will show you how you can engage in various games and activities using such simple props.

 Schools will usually make other teaching tools available, such as toy money and ‘Numicon’.
 Again, our training will explain how you might use these.

 We do not expect you to buy equipment yourself, but for a specific session you might want to bring in items which you have available at home.
 For example you might bring a tape measure for a session on measuring lengths and heights.

 It is likely there will be at least two volunteers at each school, although they may not necessarily volunteer on the same days.
 We will introduce the volunteers to each other so that they can share experiences and ideas.

 We will pay reasonable travel expenses.
 We encourage volunteers to use public transport but we will pay car mileage and even parking costs if there is no reasonable alternative.
 We require evidence of expenditure, but there are circumstances where we can accept a log book rather than receipts.

 An organisation with a strong physical presence requires people on the ground in each area where we operate.
 This means not just in-school volunteers, but also people to recruit schools and manage the relationships, and people to recruit and to support volunteers.
 Our strategy is therefore to focus on London while we grow to a suitable scale, after which we can open up in new areas, building a local support structure in each.

-We are confident that we are working in a way which professionals predict will succeed, but we want to continue to improve our quality and to get external validation of our results.
+Thus we have an intervention which professionals predict will succeed and which is already showing positive impact.
+However, we want to continue to improve the quality of our intervention and to get external validation of our results.